Higgs Phases and Boundary Criticality: Boundary Symmetry Breaking in Non-Abelian Higgs Models

-It may seem surprising that the SU($N$) invariant model exhibits O($2N$) criticality.
-One simple check is that SU($N$) has $N^2 -1$ generators and that SU($N$)$\rightarrow$ SU($N-1$) symmetry breaking therefore has $2N-1$ broken generators (corresponding to the number of Goldstone modes) which matches the count for O($2N$)$\rightarrow$ O($2N-1$) symmetry breaking where O($N$) has $N(N-1)/2$ generators.
-But what about the terms that are SU($N$) invariant but not O($2N$) invariant?
+It may seem surprising that the $\SU{N}$ invariant model exhibits $\O{2N}$ criticality.
+One simple check is that $\SU{N}$ has $N^2-1$ generators and that $\SU{N}\rightarrow \SU{N-1}$ symmetry breaking therefore has $2N-1$ broken generators (corresponding to the number of Goldstone modes) which matches the count for $\O{2N}\rightarrow\O{2N-1}$ symmetry breaking where O($N$) has $N(N-1)/2$ generators.
+But what about the terms that are $\SU{N}$ invariant but not $\O{2N}$ invariant?
 These terms are certainly present.
 An example is given by taking an operator $\Xi_{ab} \equiv \Psi_a \Psi^\dagger_b$ which transforms as $g\Xi g^\dagger$ and considering its determinant.
-This is only U($N$) invariant, but it is also an irrelevant operator for $N>2$ in $D=4$.
+This is only $\mathrm{U}(N)$ invariant, but it is also an irrelevant operator for $N>2$ in $D=4$.
 More precisely, the couplings in the action originating from the determinant have mass dimension $[g_{\rm det}]=D+N(2-D)$ which, in dimensions higher than two, is negative for all but $N=2, 3$ in three dimensions and $N=2$ in four dimensions.
-As we have seen, the case of SU($2$) is special because it is identical to a problem with a group valued Higgs.
+As we have seen, the case of $\SU{2}$ is special because it is identical to a problem with a group valued Higgs.
 So we have treated it separately.
-Therefore the remaining puzzle relates to SU($3$) in three dimensions where the determinant coupling goes like $\vert\Psi^\dagger\Psi\vert^3$ and is marginal by power counting.
+Therefore the remaining puzzle relates to $\SU{3}$ in three dimensions where the determinant coupling goes like $\vert\Psi^\dagger\Psi\vert^3$ and is marginal by power counting.
 As with the problem of scalar field theory in three dimensions \cite{binneyTheoryCriticalPhenomena1992}, among other cases, we expect this sixth order term to be marginally irrelevant.
-Taking this together with our results for SU($2$) we surmise that the SU($N$) boundary theory phase transition is in the O($2N$) universality class since terms breaking O($2N$) down to SU($N$) are irrelevant or marginally irrelevant.
+Taking this together with our results for $\SU{2}$ we surmise that the $\SU{N}$ boundary theory phase transition is in the $\O{2N}$ universality class since terms breaking $\O{2N}$ down to $\SU{N}$ are irrelevant or marginally irrelevant.